 PRO TIP: Looking to tailor your San Sebastian experience to your exact needs?
 Let a professional guide handle the logistics on the San Sebastian Private Walking Tour!

 Continue your stroll north along the beach, working your way around the curve of the bay.
 When you reach the end of the beach, start walking toward the centre of Parte Vieja.
 In the middle of the old neighbourhood, you’ll find Constitution Square.

 Much like many European cities, San Sebastian has several large public squares that tend to serve as the centre of festivities.
 Constitution Square is the largest of these squares in San Sebastian and the heart of Parte Vieja.

 The square itself isn’t terribly impressive.
 It’s surrounded by commercial development with buildings that feature simple designs.

-The main reason to visit the square is for the cafes and terraced bars serving pintxos.
+The main reason to visit the plaza is for the cafes and terraced bars serving pintxos.
 Pintxos is a local staple, San Sebastian’s version of tapas.
 Like tapas, pintxos is an appetizer.
 It’s typically a bread covered with melted cheese and other ingredients.

-Many of the cafes, bars, and restaurants surrounding the square try to top each other, resulting in some innovative appetizers that you are unlikely to find anywhere else in the world.
+Many of the cafes, bars, and restaurants surrounding the square try to top each other, resulting in innovative appetizers that you are unlikely to find anywhere else in the world.

 PRO TIP: Mouth watering at the thought of San Sebastian’s culinary scene?
 Get the most out of your Basque Country tasting experience on a San Sebastian Culture & Food Tour!
 The 2.5- to 3-hour tour includes tastings of 3 local glasses of wine and 6 pintxos (local tapas-like snacks).